Accident Victim Dies In Lagos,As Doctors, Hospital Refused To Render Assistance | CKN News

 They watched from their windows as the young after about 15 minutes started jerking and eventually died as effort was being made to take him to another hospital .

-They totally ignored all the pleas and not moved by the recently signed coronary law?.
+They totally ignored all the pleas and not moved by the recently signed coronary law.

 0 comments: